Gen-Y Cops: Plot

-However, they soon become convinced that Edison may be innocent as well.
-With help from Oli, Match's techie girlfriend, and Peggy, a techie who has a serious crush on Alien, they are able to tap into Edison's memory and have learned where the robot may be found.
-When they decide to find RS-1, Jane confronts them only to agree to help them out.
+However, they become convinced that Edison may be innocent as well.
+Aided by Oli, Match's techie girlfriend, and Peggy, a techie who has a crush on Alien, they tap into Edison's memory and learn where RS-1 may be found.
+Jane then agrees to help them out.
 They learn Kurt plans to sell RS-1 to an Arab terrorist, but as they bust the dealers and Kurt, Ross arrives.
-When Jane asks Ross where backup is, Ross is revealed to be involved in the entire scheme with the dead agent Quincy.
-When the deal is finalized, Ian arrives in time and had learned of Ross betraying everyone only to put a tracking device himself on Ross.
-This leads to a confrontation while Kurt escapes with the robot.
-The terrorist is killed and a fight ensues between Ross and Ian.
-As Ross begins to get the upper hand, Match comes to the rescue and he and Ian team up, leading to Ross' death.
-Match and Ian realize they have to get the robot.
+He is revealed to be involved in the scheme with Quincy.
+When the deal is finalized, Ian arrives.
+He had learned of Ross betraying everyone and put a tracking device on him.
+During the ensuing confrontation, Kurt escapes with RS-1, and the terrorist is killed.
+Match eventually appears and helps Ian kill Ross.

-Kurt has unleashed the robot on the city, destroying anything in its path.
+Kurt unleashes RS-1 on the city, destroying anything in its path.
 Edison and Alien catch up to Kurt and RS-1 at the convention center, which results in that robot being destroyed.
 However, Dr. Tang installs a virus to be transferred from his robot to RS-1.
 When the virus is uploaded, RS-1 destroys Tang's robot.
-Kurt is convinced that RS-1 is the ultimate robot and when he stands in victory, the now virus-filled RS-1 guns down Kurt to his death.
-An attempt to take out RS-1 by Match, Alien, and Edison fails.
-However, with the virus came a self-destruct button, and with the clock ticking, Ian arrives by car and the trio of Hong Kong police wrap a chain around RS-1.
+Kurt stands in victory, before the now virus-filled RS-1 guns down Kurt to his death.
+With the virus came a self-destruct button.
+Ian arrives by car, and the trio of officers wrap a chain around RS-1.
 The four cops drive to the harbor and send RS-1 into the water, where it explodes.

-Match, Alien, and Edison are in the back of an ambulance when they see Ian, who tells them they have to settle one more thing: find the best bar in Hong Kong to celebrate solving the case.
-As Ian tells them to hurry, Edison, Match, and Alien head off to meet with Jane and Ian.